amenadiel/google-maps-documentation/docs/AutocompleteOptions.md

 **Type:**  [LatLngBounds](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/LatLngBounds.md)|[LatLngBoundsLiteral](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/LatLngBoundsLiteral.md)

 The area in which to search for places.
-Results are biased towards, but not restricted to, places contained within these bounds.

 componentRestrictions

 **Type:**  [ComponentRestrictions](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/ComponentRestrictions.md)

 The component restrictions.
 Component restrictions are used to restrict predictions to only those within the parent component.
 E.g., the country.

+placeIdOnly

+**Type:**  boolean

+Whether to retrieve only Place IDs.
+The PlaceResult made available when the place\_changed event is fired will only have the place\_id, types and name fields, with the place\_id, types and description returned by the Autocomplete service.
+Disabled by default.

+strictBounds

+**Type:**  boolean

+A boolean value, indicating that the Autocomplete widget should only return those places that are inside the bounds of the Autocomplete widget at the time the query is sent.
+Setting strictBounds to false (which is the default) will make the results biased towards, but not restricted to, places contained within the bounds.

 types